BradleyVerrinder/dialectal-translation/README.md

 ## ✨ Features

+- 🧠 Utilises a Seq2Seq model with a LSTM (Long Short-Term Memory) encoder-decoder architecture.

 - 🔐 **User Registration & Login**
   Create an account and log in securely using Django's built-in authentication system.